Naval Station Argentia: Cold War operations

 Following the war's end in August 1945, the first dependents of naval personnel were permitted to move to Argentia to live in permanent quarters on base.

 In 1946, Fort McAndrew was transferred to the U.S. Army Air Forces which became the United States Air Force in 1947.
 In 1948, Fort McAndrew was renamed McAndrew Air Force Base.

 In 1949, Newfoundland joined the Canadian Confederation as the 10th province.
 During the Cold War, Argentia Naval Station became a key "node" in the Northwest Atlantic's SOSUS network, helping to detect Soviet nuclear submarines.
 During that period an atypical SOSUS system was installed in 1959 to provide surveillance for approaches to Hudson Bay.
 It was a shallow water, curved array with ten eight-element arrays installed on two cables with each cable having the capacity for the usual forty elements.
 The base was the target of several espionage attempts between the 1940s–1990s as a result.

 In 1955 McAndrew AFB was decommissioned and the facility was turned over to the US Navy with USAF personnel moving to other locations in Newfoundland such as Ernest Harmon AFB, Goose AFB or various radar installations being built in conjunction with the Royal Canadian Air Force such as the Pinetree Line, Mid-Canada Line and Distant Early Warning Line.
 Associated with the DEW Line, radar picket ships such as USS Hissem used the base, and Lockheed WV-2 Warning Star aircraft used the airfield.
 These ships and aircraft were called Barrier Force Atlantic (BARLANT) and operated from 1955 through 1965.

 In 1959 the Navy deployed a portable Transit tracking station at the station, which recorded the doppler data from the 24-minute flight of the Transit 1A satellite launched on 17 September 1959.
 An ionospheric refraction value was calculated using the doppler data recovered by the portable station, and a correction factor was then applied to the data to produce a doppler curve unaffected by ionospheric refraction.
 The Satellite 1-A trajectory thus determined was in close agreement with range track data.

 In 1959 the United States Naval Facility (NAVFAC) Argentia was established as a Sound Surveillance System (SOSUS) shore terminal.
-The next year NAVFAC Argentia was terminus for an atypical SOSUS shallow water system designated King Shallow Water composed of ten eight-element arrays, vice the usual forty element deep water arrays.
+The next year NAVFAC Argentia was terminus for an atypical SOSUS shallow water system designated King Shallow Water composed of ten eight-element arrays, twice the usual forty element deep water arrays.
 The shallow water system was intended to monitor Soviet patrols into Hudson Bay.
 In 1963 the first 2x20 array was installed terminating at NAVFAC Argentia.
 The shallow water system was deactivated in 1968.

 Between 1968 and 1994 the United States stored the Mk 101 Lulu and B57 nuclear bombs at Naval Station Argentia.